2022 Kiribati constitutional crisis: Appointment of Attorney General Semilota as Acting Chief Justice

-On 28 October 2022, the President of Kiribati appointed Attorney General Tetiro Semilota as the new Acting Chief Justice making her the first I-Kiribati and also the first woman to be appointed to the position albeit on an acting basis while Chief Justice Hastings remained suspended.
+On 28 October 2022, the President of Kiribati appointed Attorney General Tetiro Semilota as the Acting Chief Justice making her the first I-Kiribati and also the first woman to be appointed to the position albeit on an acting basis while Chief Justice Hastings remained suspended.
 Prior to her appointment, the country had no women judges above the magistrate level.

 Reactions to the appointment

 The appointment raised concerns about the separation of powers in Kiribati.
 United Nations special rapporteur Diego García-Sayán said that her appointment will do little to address the backlog of cases caused by the crisis.
 He also added that she will have a conflict of interest given her position as Attorney General.
 The New Zealand Law Society said that the appointment challenged judicial independence and the separation of powers in Kiribati, adding that it made the Kiribati government the "judge in its own cause."
 Former President, Sir Ieremia Tabai, called the appointment a "questionable act" adding that the position of Chief Justice has been compromised by Semilota given her involvement as part of the government's attempts to dismiss foreign judges working in Kiribati.

-There was praise for the appointment.
-President Taneti Maamau said he was proud and honored to see the first I-Kiribati and woman to be appointed to the position adding that his government is committed to upholding the rule of law and respect of the judiciary.
+On the other hand, President Taneti Maamau said he was proud and honored to have appointed the first I-Kiribati and woman to the position adding that his government is committed to upholding the rule of law and respect of the judiciary.
 The Kiribati Law Society added that the appointment will allow the country's court system to be back up and running.
 Some citizens of Kiribati offered their praise and congratulations to Acting Justice Semilota on Facebook.

 Reactions and responses

 Domestic

 Former President Anote Tong warned that the crisis has left the country with a "dysfunctional judiciary" and raises questions over its democratic system.
 He also added that "the deportation order by the president [Maamau] is really in direct contravention to the decision by the court.
 So, whether the government is now in contempt of court is the question that really needs to be addressed."
-Tong also points the fact that until Kiribati will amend its laws and constitution "to recognise that the separation of powers is fundamental to its democratic system of government everything else that has been done will become illegal."
+Tong also points the fact that until Kiribati amends its laws and constitution "to recognise that the separation of powers is fundamental to its democratic system of government, everything else that has been done will become illegal."

-First and former President Ieremia Tabai said that the government's actions has thrown the country into a crisis adding that he and other members of parliament will be rasing a motion of no confidence against the government.
+First and former President Ieremia Tabai said that the government's actions has thrown the country into a crisis adding that he and other members of parliament will be raising a motion of no confidence against the government.
 Tabai also called on the Pacific Islands Forum to issue a statement condemning the government's actions.
 The motion of no confidence was blocked by government in September 2022 before the Parliament went into recess.
 Tabai said that the opposition will be countering the move by holding public meetings to make the people aware of the situation because the media are controlled by the government.